-After this offering, our general partner and its affiliates will own common units and subordinated units representing an aggregate % limited partner interest in us (or common units and subordinated units representing an aggregate % limited partner will own a 2.0% general partner interest in us and all of our incentive distribution rights.
+After this offering, our general partner and its affiliates will own 4,048,588 common units and 14,048,588 subordinated units representing an aggregate 63.1% limited partner interest in us (or 4,018,588 common and 14,048,588 subordinated units, representing an aggregate 59.9% limited partner interest in us, if the underwriters exercise their option to purchase additional common units in full).
+In addition, our general partner will own a 2.0% general partner interest in us and all of our incentive distribution rights.